Nirvana in Fire (5): A Plot

 Mei Changsu eventually woke up from days of deep sleep.
 When he learned Wei Zheng was captured and Prince Jing returned to the capital, he hurried his way to meet the prince through the underground passageway.

-He pulled the string to ring the bell, but it took a long while for Prince Jing and his assistant, General Lie, to appear at the other side of tunnel.
+He pulled the string to ring the bell, but it took a long while for Prince Jing and his assistant, General Lie, to appear at the other side of the tunnel.

 “What’s up?”
 Prince Jing asked frostily.